DestyN0VA/WayfinderPact/README.md

 Story content is not to be separated from mechanical content and redistributed/reposted/modified **without permission** per DestyNova.

 Art cannot be redistributed/reposted/modified **without permission** per 7thAxis.

+This project is licensed under the terms of GNU AGPLv3.